stat545ubc-2023/mda_KerenZhu/mda2/stat545_mda2.md

 <!--------------------------- Start your work below --------------------------->

-I choose the data set *Q1cleaned* in Task 1 for *Q1 What is the density of building registered year?* as the context to answer this question.
+**I choose the data set *Q1cleaned* in Task 1 for Question 1 as the context to answer this question.**

-It is tidy because it meets the three requirements.
+**It is tidy because it meets the three requirements.
 Each row represents a distinct and individual unit of data.
 Each column represents a distinct variable that is measured for each of the observations.
-Each cell holds a single, meaningful data point related to the observation and variable it intersects.
+Each cell holds a single, meaningful data point related to the observation and variable it intersects.**

 <!----------------------------------------------------------------------------->

 ### 2.2 (4 points)